 Sunglasses

-Click & collect NPR in as little as 60 seconds^.
+Click & Collect Nepalese Rupee (NPR) in as little as 60 seconds.*

-• Or visit a participating M&S store to buy Nepalese Rupees.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Nepalese Rupee in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Nepalese Rupee at a time that suits you.

 Namche Bazaar aerial view, Everest trek, Himalaya, Nepal.